Table of Contents

 As the disease occurs due to the deficiency of vitamin D, calcium and phosphate, the supplementation of all the three in the diet forms the main part of the treatment.
 In addition to this, the exposure to sunlight (ultraviolet B) is a treatment for this patient (there is another school of thought of recommendation of supplementation instead of the exposure, as increased exposure increases the risk of skin cancer).
 The diet rich sources of vitamin D are cod liver oil and halibut oil.

 In the cases of vitamin D deficiency rickets (nutritional rickets), the treatment consists of ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).
-There are two schools of thoughts on starting the high dose vitamin D or the low dose vitamin D. Vitamin D is generally given 5,000 to 10,000 International Units (IU) and is to be given until the biochemical as soon as radiological cure occurs for the patient.
+There are two schools of thoughts on starting the high dose vitamin D or the low dose vitamin D. Vitamin D is generally given 5,000 to 10,000 International Units (IU) and is to be given until the biochemical values are normal after radiological cure occurs for the patient.

-If the calcium supplements are not present in the treatment, then there is an elevation of parathyroid hormone and it might result in a syndrome known as hungry bone syndrome.
-So in order to avoid this, the vitamin D supplement needs to be given along with calcium.
+If the calcium supplements are not present in the treatment, then there is an elevation of parathyroid hormone and it might result in a syndrome known as hungry bone syndrome, a rapid ‘rebound’ recalcification of bones after prolonged hypocalcemia; in order to avoid this, vitamin D supplements needs to be given along with calcium.

 The recommended dose for infants is 400 IU a day.
-The stoss therapy is basically giving 6 lakh international units a single day for the treatment.
+The stoss therapy (Single high-dose oral vitamin D3 (stoss) is basically giving 6 lakh international units a single day for the treatment.
 The single day stoss dose should be divided into 4 to 6 doses in the day.
-The advantages is that there is no issue for the compliance (which might be affected in the gradual method).
+The advantages is that there is no issue about compliance (which might be affected in the gradual method).
 The disadvantages of this therapy is the increased risk of hypercalcemia.

 In the case of severe deformity, the orthopaedic correction is required for the deformities.
 This is especially required for the Genu valgum.
-The reconstruction surgery is done to straighten the leg of the patient.
+The reconstruction surgery is done to straighten the patient’s leg.

 Prevention of Rickets